 Such a work functions very differently to a photograph.
 In some ways, the painting is more real than a photograph as it documents not only the events that took place, but the "truth" behind them: in this case, the horror, anguish and chaos of the bombing.
-Likewise, the vivid visions in Daniel teach not only facts about the future, but how to interpret and respond emotionally to these facts.
+Likewise, the vivid visions in Daniel teach not only facts about the future, but how to respond emotionally to these facts.

 So rather than being afraid of or confused by these visions, we should let them teach us the hidden reality of the on-the-surface world; let them train our imagination to see our experience through God's eyes and not human eyes.
+We shouldn't seek to match all the specific details with historical events, but rather grasp the general impression of the vision.